Elbridge New York

 Cooks in the kitchen may feel an unseen presence supervising them.

-When closing up, a bartender shared on an “onlyinyourstate” video that she feels a strong presence who wants her to leave the pub.
-Their presence or presences perhaps wants their time in the pub without the living.
+When closing up, a bartender shared on the onlyinyourstate video that she feels a strong presence wanting her to leave the pub.
+This presence or presences perhaps want their time in the pub without the living.

 The Spirit of Sara

-This young teen has appeared as a see-through apparition wearing a long white dress.
+This young teen has appeared as a female, see-through apparition, wearing a long white dress.

-She likes to stand on the staircase that leads up to the second and third floors, perhaps waiting patiently for someone to return.
+She likes to stand on the staircase that leads up to the second and third floor, perhaps waiting patiently for someone to return.

-She has been seen floating down the third floor hallway and standing in the back room where she once lived.
+She has been seen floating down the third floor hallway and standing in the back room where she had lived.

 She is friendly to paranormal investigators.